-Sen. Steve Litzow is a long-time resident of Mercer Island, where he was twice elected to the city council before being chosen in 2010 to represent Washington’s 41st Legislative District in the state Senate.
+Senator Steve Litzow is a long-time resident of Mercer Island, where he was twice elected to the City Council before being chosen in 2010 to represent Washington’s 41st Legislative District in the state Senate.

-Litzow, an education-policy leader whose 2012 accomplishments included spearheading the Senate’s passage of new teacher-evaluation standards, serves as chairman of the Senate Early Learning and K-12 Education Committee.
-Litzow also serves on the Transportation and Financial Institutions and Insurance Committees.
+Litzow, an education-policy leader whose 2015 accomplishments included spearheading passage of the Early Start Act, serves as chairman of the Senate Early Learning and K-12 Education Committee.
+Litzow is also a member of the Transportation and Financial Institutions & Insurance Committees.

-Litzow has more than 30 years of business experience serving as a marketing executive with Proctor & Gamble, and as a business management, marketing, and technology executive and consultant.
+Litzow has more than 30 years of business experience serving as a marketing executive with Proctor & Gamble, and as a sales and marketing consultant in the technology industry.

 Litzow is active in the community, a Rotarian and serves on boards for Thrive Washington, Summer Search, and the Washington Chapter of the Nature Conservancy.
 He and his wife, Jenny, have four children.